Important-Facts-to-make-an-Earthquake-Proof-Building

 The building will dissipate energy either by undergoing large-scale movement or sustaining increased internal strains in elements such as the building’s columns and beams.
 By equipping a building with additional devices which have high damping capacity, we can greatly decrease the seismic energy entering the building, and thus decrease building damage.
 Accordingly, a wide range of energy dissipation devices have been developed and are now being installed in real buildings.
 Energy dissipation devices are also often called damping devices.

-Ductility detailing of Building Structures
+2. Ductility Detailing of Building Structures

 Ductility for earthquake resistant design is important for buildings, structures, and building materials.
 Ductility in general gains a definition in material engineering science as the ratio of ultimate strain to yield strain of the material.
 In a broader view, ductility is the ability of a structure to undergo larger deformations without collapsing.
 As per special provisions recommended in codes, the detailing of the structure that lets the structure to gain a larger ductility other than the contributions of material ductility are called as ductility detailing or ductile detailing.